 Wearing a Seat Belt Could Save Your Life

-A car crash in Louisiana leaves 10 year old boy dead and his siblings injured.
+A car crash in Louisiana leaves a 10-year-old boy dead and his siblings injured.
 Salvador Arjon Jr., who was not wearing a seatbelt was ejected from the vehicle and was pronounced dead on the scene.
 His siblings who were also not restricted were hospitalized.
 The driver was wearing a seatbelt and did not have many injuries.

 According to the NHTSA